Regulation Crowdfunding (Reg CF) Educational Materials

 - Conducting background checks on the issuer and its principals

-- Conducting due diligence to make sure the issuer is complying with all of its obligations
+- Conducting a review to help ensure that the issuer is complying with certain Regulation CF obligations

 - Ensuring that the Issuer has established a means to keep accurate records of the holders of its securities